DOBSON FOOTBALL BOOSTER CLUB

 I. NAME OF ORGANIZATION

-A. The name of this organization shall be the Dobson Football Booster Club, herein referred to as “DFBC”.
+The name of this organization shall be the Dobson Football Booster Club, herein referred to as “DFBC” or “booster club”.

-Mission Statement: The booster club shall provide assistance and financial support to the Dobson High School Athletic Department, Dobson High football coaching staff and football players through fundraising activities, spirit events, and assisting in the communication flow between the football program and parents.
+Mission Statement: The DFBC shall provide assistance and financial support to the Dobson High School Athletic Department, Dobson High football coaching staff and football players through fundraising activities, spirit events, and assisting in the communication flow between the football program, parents and community.

-The affairs of the Booster Club will be managed by the Executive Board and Officers, which will consist of the required 5 Executive Board (A-E) and eleven optional members/officers (F-H), to total sixteen members.
-The Executive Board will consist of the President, 1st Vice President, 2nd Vice President, Secretary and Treasurer.
-The duties of the Executive Board and Officers will be as follows:
+The affairs of the Booster Club will be managed by the Executive Board, which will consist of the required 5 members: President, 1st Vice President, 2nd Vice President, Secretary and Treasurer.
+The duties of the Executive Board will be as follows:

 B. 1st Vice President: The 1st Vice President will perform duties that may be assigned by the President or the Executive Board.
 The 1st Vice President is also responsible for Special Events.